Back

 Against all odds

-Despite Covid, we met the deadline.
+Despite the pandemic, we met the deadline.
 In January, 6 months after the start, we finished the first version of the online education platform for internal use.
 Employees can already create and study courses, do homework, and discuss tasks at the forum.

 What we built is not just an MVP but a project that can be easily scaled without refactoring.

-Now we are fixing small bugs that always appear after the release and discussing the next iteration.
-The client and his employees already test the service and collect feedback.
+Now, we are fixing small bugs that always appear after the release and discussing the next iteration.
+The client and his employees have already tested the service and collected feedback.
 It will help to define the next step in the development of online education.
 So far, this is the plan:

 1. Train the company’s employees.